A fan’s guide – the club from early doors to today

 Another 25 goals in 34 Bundesliga games in 2016-17 pushed the Billy Goats into fifth place, and European qualification for the first time in 25 years.

 Modeste’s departure for China left Stöger’s Köln winless in the 2017-18 league campaign until well into the autumn.
-Despite the thrill of European football – 20,000 Köln fans massed into every corner of Arsenal’s Emirates Stadium for the first fixture in September 2017 – second-flight football seems inevitable come 2018-19.
+Despite the thrill of European football – 20,000 Köln fans massed into every corner of Arsenal’s Emirates Stadium for the first fixture in September 2017 – relegation was inevitable long before the end of the season.

 Stadium Guide

-Surprisingly overlooked for the 1974 World Cup (Cologne lacked the funds, allowing Dortmund to build the Westfalenstadion, now Signal Iduna Park), the Müngersdorfer was rebuilt soon afterwards.
-With a new upper tier and scoreboards, the 61,000-capacity Müngersdorfer was opened with a derby match between 1.
+As it turned out, the Müngersdorfer would be rebuilt soon afterwards.
+With a new upper tier and scoreboards, the 61,000-capacity arena was opened with a derby match between 1.
 FC Köln and Fortuna in November 1975.
 Thirteen years later, it hosted two matches for Euro 88.

 Going to the stadium – tips and timings